Kapilsharma027/OJET_Training/Readme.txt

-This ReadMe file describe what code we have inside the files in this repository.
+This ReadMe file describes what code we have inside the files in this repository.

 *******************   Day 1     *******************